 Her initial concern was her hip area; no matter how much weight she lost this area was always 1-2 sizes bigger than her top.
 This made it difficult for her to buy clothes that fitted her shape.
 She underwent Liposuction in 2011 to her hips and thighs.

 In late 2013 she returned to us to have a Breast Augmentation procedure and Lipo-Abdominoplasty.

-Following 3 children her breasts were sagging and a size 14 B. Dr Lanzer chose the saline implant via the submammary fold.
-He did this as it avoids silicon risks and can give a very natural looking result.
+Following 3 children her breasts were sagging and a size 14 B. Dr Lanzer chose the silicone implant via the submammary fold.
+He did this to give a very natural looking result.
 Initially the implants sit high but each week they lower into place.